 - Investments in Public Provident Fund Rs.
 50,000

 - Investments in EPF (Employer Provident Fund) Rs.
 50,400

 - Interest from Savings Account is Rs.
 6,000.

 Hence, Mr. Sanil can claim deductions under the following sections:

-Click here to know more about deductions you can avail under various sections.
+Click here to know more about deductions you can avail of under various sections.

 Computation of Gross Taxable Income:

-Mr. Sanil is liable to pay tax of Rs.
+Computation of Income Tax: Mr. Sanil is liable to pay a tax of Rs.
 10,379.2 after claiming all the deductions and exemptions from his investments.
-We hope this gives you clear picture on how tax is calculated for a salaried employee.
+We hope this gives you a clear picture of how tax is calculated for a salaried employee.

 With the New Union Budget- 2020, as announced by the FM minister Nirmala Sitaraman, we can now opt for either the new regime or continue to follow the old regime.
 To know more, click here.

 Join 3500 of your HR peers and stay relevant on latest trends